-- performed audit procedures ourselves on the parent company financial statements of AMG Advanced Metallurgical Group N.V.; - performed certain audit procedures at group level such as financing and debt compliance, impairment testing and other holding related activities; - used the work of other EY auditors when auditing the remainder of the group; - visited component teams in Germany, United States of America, United Kingdom, France and Brazil; - reviewed key working papers of component teams, participated in their planning and closing meetings including the component team's discussion of fraud and error.
+As primary responsible for the audit opinion, we have performed audit procedures ourselves on the parent company financial statements of AMG Advanced Metallurgical Group N.V. and performed specific scope audits on four of its components.
+Furthermore, we performed certain audit procedures at group level such as consolidation, financing and debt compliance, impairment testing and other holding related activities.
+We used the work of other EY auditors when auditing the remainder of the group.
+In this respect, we visited components in Germany, United States, United Kingdom and Brazil, met with local management and reviewed key audit working papers of component audit team and participated in their planning and closing meetings.

-By performing the procedures mentioned above, we have been able to obtain sufficient and appropriate audit evidence about the group's financial information to provide an opinion about the consolidated financial statements.
+By performing the procedures mentioned above at group entities, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group's financial information to provide an opinion about the consolidated financial statements.